Cov-ComSec/Cov-ComSec.github.io/content/posts/2022_race_conditions/index.md

 ### Exploitation

 There is no single solution to most race conditions, we can use anything that comes to mind in order to increase the window of opportunity (such as using directory mazes), or to speed up the attacker side of the race.
-In my solution, I fork the a Python program, one thread repeatedly runs the program, supplying `s` as the argument, the other repeatedly switches between `s` being an empty file and being a symlink to `/flag`.
+In my solution, I fork a Python program, one thread repeatedly runs the program, supplying `s` as the argument, the other repeatedly switches between `s` being an empty file and being a symlink to `/flag`.

 It's worth noting that this script is pretty janky.
 For example the child process that is swapping the files will continue even after the parent has closed.
 But for challenge 1 it's enough to get the flag.
-Solve script is below.
+The solve script is below.

 ```python
 #! /usr/bin/python3